 What are the benefits of a playing on a rooftop?
 I like playing in all spaces because they have their own benefits.
 As for a rooftop, you can create a different experience than being in a club.
 Also, you don't have to worry about people stepping outside to smoke.

 Are Wednesdays the ideal nights for partying?
 Wednesdays allow us to draw in people who absolutely want to be there for the music and the experience because they trust what we're doing.

 Push Push replaced The Scenario at Bar Smith.
 Is the nature of the DJ scene to constantly reboot itself with new nights?
 Actually, we sorta just swapped floors and changed the name, as Jake and Aaron were part of Scenario in the main room once before.
 We are really happy about the change and are excited to be on the roof every Wednesday.

-You produced the first Rebel Disco podcast.
-How much work did you put into it?
 Enough to prep, but that's the second take, the first didn't have the Daniel Avery remix.
 When I found out we were bringing him to Push Push, I wanted to squeeze a track in because that was my main objective: to fit in a track by all upcoming special guests.
 Also, I wanted to end on our namesake "In the Bush" by Musique because that's where we got the name for Push Push.

 How do you go about crafting your mixes?
 By locking myself in the studio.
 Oh, and coffee helps.
 Shout-out to Jobot.

 Do you add an individual flourish to your mixes?
 I play mostly vinyl and draw from a library that ranges over 30 years of dance music.
 I might play a disco 12-inch you never heard and will never hear again, or I might play a forthcoming promo and everything else in between.